Are you a beginner at mountain biking? Do you want to learn about the skills and techniques that help you travel better and move faster?

 The future is the key!
 Make sure that you focus more on the road and not just on the front wheel.
 In this way, you will see obstacles, slopes, and descents, and you will have time to prepare yourself.

 Just started?
 It starts with a few short series of 1 or 2 hours and stays in the easy aisles.
-You get a good workout but you do not lose too fast the muscles of your legs.
+You get a good workout, but you do not lose too fast the muscles of your legs.

 As you are used to, you can mix things a bit.
 Long journeys at the same speed are excellent for endurance and fat burning.
-Short hikes with speed races or difficult ascents, followed by recreational phases (you continue driving, but slower, as in the shallow sections of the road) are excellent for your cardiovascular fitness.
+Short hikes with speed races or challenging ascents, followed by recreational phases (you continue driving, but slower, as in the shallow sections of the road) are excellent for your cardiovascular fitness.

-Mountain biking offers you a complete body training.
+Mountain biking offers you complete body training.
 You will use your arms, your shoulders and your belly muscles as well as your legs, so the more you roll, the more muscles become strong and powerful.

 At the beginning of each ride, take 10 or 20 minutes with ease to warm up your muscles, and do not forget to stretch all muscle groups at the end.

 The key to proper mountain biking is to be relaxed and flexible on your bike, ready to go forward, back and on one side.
 It is not a commuter bike or road bike, where you can sit and tour.
 When the bicycle moves on the ground, you must be ready to push it underneath.

 Stand on the pedals and keep your arms and legs bent; They act as additional dampers, so you can easily absorb the blows.
 Keep your body down, the elbows and knees bend and move your hips back so that they are tall and light behind the saddle.